gih0004/Identifying_Orthologues/README.md

 - `Home/` - Directory containing remaining input files for pipeline:
 3. Genes_of_interest.fa = fasta file containing all CDS sequences from genome A interested in finding in genome B
 4. CDS_genome_b.fa= Gene coding seuqnece (CDS) from Genome B
-5. Gene_annotation.txt=  Text file that has one column with GOI_ID and a functional annotation on a different column ; Column name used for this GOI_ID identifier should replace <'TF_ID'> in line 59 of this code
+5. Gene_annotations.txt=  Text file that has one column with GOI_ID and a functional annotation on a different column ; Column name used for this GOI_ID identifier should replace <'TF_ID'> in line 59 of this code